Retired Gen. Tata to Newsmax: Military Vaccine Mandate a 'Religion' to WH

 The Biden administration's adherence to the vaccine mandate for the military has become a "religion" that is undermining recruitment and retention, retired U.S. Army Brig.
-Gen. Anthony Tata, the author of "Chasing the Lion," said on Newsmax Saturday.
+Gen. Anthony Tata, the author of "Chasing the Lion," told Newsmax on Saturday.

 "There's no evidence that the COVID — I'll call it a therapeutic, not a vaccine — shot does anything in the long term, maybe a little bit in the near term, about the health of the individual," Tata said on Newsmax's "America Right Now."
 "There's a lot of evidence that there's some harm that has been caused by the vaccine."